Learning Outcomes

 Standard, Simplified, and Enhanced Due Diligence

-Simplified due diligence may be applied where the risk of money laundering is low, such as when dealing with UK public authorities or listed companies.
-However, firms must still monitor for suspicious activity.
+Simplified due diligence (SDD) may be applied where the risk of money laundering is demonstrably low, such as when dealing with UK public authorities or listed companies on regulated markets.
+SDD is not automatic: firms must determine low risk based on their risk assessment and the specific factors in Regulation 37(3).
+Even when using SDD, firms must monitor for suspicious activity and be ready to apply standard or enhanced measures if risks change.

 Key Term: simplified due diligence